davew-msft/2019AzureMigrateYourApps/Lab2-ContainerizingApplications/README.md

 3. Click on the Connection String option in the left toolbar

-4. Copy the Primary Connection String
+4. Copy the Primary Connection String (NOT the primary password)

 ##### Set the Web App Properties